poppyrainer/Hangman_Project/README.md

 # Technologies Used
 - Python

+This project was also used as a way to learn:
+- How to use Visual Studio Code
+- How to format python including doc strings
+- How to use markdown language to create a README.md file
+- How to use Git and GitHub
+- How to use the terminal

 # Technical Description
 - The main function of the programme is the *play_game* function which takes in a hardcoded list of words as the argument.